Safety & Life Courses

 Book Your Course Today!

 We are now running fall protection/arrest courses in the Kamloops Location Only.
-Dates for upcoming fall arrest courses are May 20, June 17, July 15 and Aug 12.
-Maximum 4 people per session.
+Date for upcoming fall arrest course is May 17th.
+Maximum 10 people per session.
 Call the Kamloops office to book at 250.828.2888.

 Explore Our Courses